 About a third of Mljet is a national park, and it’s here you can find two saltwater lakes, one of which has a little islet with a former Benedictine Monastery, which is now a cafe.
 Rent a kayak and spend the afternoon on the islet Melita for a beautiful afternoon.

-There are small beaches in isolated coves, and due to the small nature of the island, you really will feel like you’re a million miles away from everything – the island is only 23 square km in length.
+There are small beaches in isolated coves, and due to the island’s small nature, you will feel like you’re a million miles away from everything – the island is only 23 square km in length.

-Best of all, You can get to Molat by ferry from Zadar all year around.
+Best of all, You can get to Molat by ferry from Zadar annually.

-Tisno on the island of Murter is one of the two major electronic music festival locations in Croatia.
-Over the summer months, people flock to Tisno to attend such festivals as Suncebeat, Electric Elephant, and Love International festivals.
+Tisno on the island of Murter is one of Croatia’s two major electronic music festival locations.
+Over the summer months, people flock to Tisno to attend festivals like Suncebeat, Electric Elephant, and Love International.
 Besides music, Murter is strikingly beautiful, and you can easily make a day trip to the Kornati Islands from Murter.

-Zrce Beach on the island of Pag is, without a doubt, one of the best Croatia party islands.
+Zrce Beach on the island of Pag is undoubtedly one of the best Croatia party islands.
 Over the summer, you have numerous festivals such as Hideout, Spring Break Europe, and Sonus, where tens of thousands of people from around the world descend on Zrce to see the world’s best DJs perform.

 Pašman is another island in the beautiful Zadar archipelago separated from the mainland by the Pašman Channel.
 About a dozen villages and settlements dot the island while expansive forests cover the hinterland and beaches line its coastline.

 This is a fantastic place to spend a few days quietly contemplating and reading a good book.
 Main attractions include a 14th-century Franciscan monastery, a 12th-century Benedictine monastery, and beautiful seawater that’s said to be the cleanest in the Adriatic.
 You can get there incredibly quickly by ferry.